Podcast: Download

 No one knows exactly where the term comes from.
 But memory expert Frances Yates details how the Greek tradition of memory entered into the medieval world through Rome in her book The Art of Memory.

-It was probably the Romans who influenced the development of the term Roman Room, which is yet another variation of this term.
+It was probably the Romans who influenced the development of the term Roman Room, which is yet another variation of the term method of loci.

 Our ancestors noticed that we naturally tend to remember where things happened.
 We now call this spatial memory and training specifically to pair information more tightly with locations has been shown in scientific studies to produce superior memory.